vikvdd/FifaSearch/README.md

 # FIFA SEARCH
 Search app for the Fifa legal database

+## Quick installation

+1. Download the latest version from [the releases page.](https://github.com/vikvdd/FifaSearch/releases/)

 ## Manual Installation

-1. Download  and install Python from [the official website.](https://www.python.org/ "their website.")
-(If necessary)
+1. Download  and install Python from [the official website.](https://www.python.org/) (If necessary)
-2. Download and install Git from [the official website.](https://git-scm.com/downloads "the official website.")
-(If necessary)
+2. Download and install Git from [the official website.](https://git-scm.com/downloads) (If necessary)

 ### Mac
 1. Open the terminal application